Skip to main content

 Regulators and lawmakers have raised concerns in the past about costly fees and risky features that can be attached to certain college-sponsored financial products.
 We saw this in the student loan market, we saw this in the credit card market, and now we see it in the market for school-sponsored banking and debit card products.

-In 2015, the Department of Education put rules on the books banning the most egregious fees on some debit cards that dispersed federal financial aid funds.
+In 2015, the U.S. Department of Education put rules on the books banning the most egregious fees on some debit cards that dispersed federal financial aid funds.
 The rule also required that every deal made between a bank and a school is “not inconsistent with the best financial interests” of students.
 These rules were welcome, because these deals often provide kickbacks for schools but offer few, if any, financial benefits for students.

 Today, millions of college students attend schools that have signed contracts with banks to offer debit or prepaid cards.
 Under the 2015 federal regulations, students were supposed to finally get a better deal.
-But under the Trump Administration, the Department of Education has refused to enforce these common-sense rules to protect students on campuses large and small across the country.
+But under the Trump Administration, the U.S. Department of Education has refused to enforce these common-sense rules to protect students on campuses large and small across the country.

-In the past, students didn’t need to depend on the Department of Education to go it alone.
-Beyond the Department of Education’s mandate, the Consumer Financial Protection Bureau (CFPB) closely monitored campus credit and banking products and used its platform as the nation’s consumer watchdog to call out agreements that left borrowers with bad deals and good actors locked out of the market.
+In the past, students didn’t need to depend on the U.S. Department of Education to go it alone.
+Beyond the U.S. Department of Education’s mandate, the Consumer Financial Protection Bureau (CFPB) closely monitored campus credit and banking products and used its platform as the nation’s consumer watchdog to call out agreements that left borrowers with bad deals and good actors locked out of the market.
 Each year, the Bureau, which is the only federal agency tasked solely with protecting consumers from abuse in the financial services marketplace, is required to release a report looking at credit card deals between banks and schools.
 In 2014, the Bureau first raised warnings about campus banking products.
 Two years later, the Bureau told Congress to expect a broader “Student Banking” report each year– recognizing that young adults on campus face risks whenever banks cut deals with schools.

 However, as soon as Trump Administration political appointees took over the Bureau, they stopped publication of this critical information, shelving a report that documented how Wells Fargo was gouging students with legally dubious fees on campuses across the country.